elikaranja/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 12-file_type creates a script that prints the type of the file named iamafile that is in the /tmp directory.\
  File 13-symbolic_link creates a script that creates a symbolic link to /bin/ls, named __ls__.\
 File 14-copy_html creates a script that copies all the HTML files from the current working directory to the parent of the working directory.\
+File 100-lets_move creates a scriot that moves all files beginning with an uppercase letter to the directory /tmp/u.\